Basic Rights Oregon

-Basic Rights Oregon is an American nonprofit LGBT rights organization based in Portland, Oregon.
+Basic Rights Oregon (BRO) is an American nonprofit LGBTQ rights organization based in Portland, Oregon.
 It is the largest advocacy, education, and political organization working in Oregon to end discrimination based on sexual orientation and gender identity.
 Basic Rights Oregon has a full-time staff, a contract lobbyist, and more than 10,000 contributors, and 5,000 volunteers.
-It is a 501(c)(4) organization that maintains a 501(c)(3) education fund, a state candidate PAC and a ballot measure PAC.
+It is a 501(c)(4) organization that maintains a 501(c)(3) education fund, a state candidate PAC, and a ballot measure PAC.
 The organization is a member of the Equality Federation.

 Background

-Oregon Citizens Alliance (OCA), an organization that opposed LGBT rights, successfully backed the passage of a 1988 ballot measure revoking the ban on sexual-orientation discrimination in the state's executive branch.
-In 1992, when OCA proposed a ballot measure to prohibit the "encouragement" of homosexual lifestyles in public schools, Oregonians who supported LGBT rights raised over $2 million and were successful in defeating the measure.
+Oregon Citizens Alliance (OCA), an organization that opposed LGBTQ rights, successfully backed the passage of a 1988 ballot measure revoking the ban on sexual-orientation discrimination in the state's executive branch.
+In 1992, when OCA proposed a ballot measure to prohibit the "encouragement" of homosexual lifestyles in public schools, Oregonians who supported LGBTQ rights raised over $2 million and were successful in defeating the measure.
 OCA continued to promote similar measures at the local level and promised another statewide ballot in 1994.
 In response activists pressured for a stable political organization and formed Support Our Communities-PAC (SOC-PAC) in 1993.
 The following year, SOC-PAC successfully organized the opposition to another OCA proposal, a ballot measure to ban the recognition of homosexuals as a minority group.
 Oregon Ballot Measure 9, in the year 2000, would have prevented any positive or neutral language from being used by educators or administrators in all Oregon public schools from kindergarten through Ph.D.
-Prohibition of Public School Instruction on Homosexual Behaviors, Measure 9 (2000).